btnguyenPersonal/classnotesS2021/coms363/363notes1.md

   - rectangles ___DO NOT___ connect directly to each other

 ___Note___: Attributes can connect to relationships if they relate to all parties

+#### Update anomaly
+  - If one copy of such repeated data is updated, an inconsistency is created unless all copies are similarly updated

+#### Insertion anomaly
+  - It may not be possible to store some information unless some other information is stored as well

+#### Deletion anomaly:
+  - It may not be possible to delete some information without losing some other information as well

+#### ER to Relational Data Model
+  - We want to keep entities and relationships in a given ER diagram and
+    - all the constraints in the ER diagram
+    - constraints that ER notations cannot enforce
+    - creating only necessary relations
+    - reduce redundancy

+## Structured Query Language (SQL)
+  - Data Definition Language (DDL) enables creation, deletion, and modification of relation schemas, views, and integrity constraint specification.
+  - Data Manipulation Language (DML) allows users to query, to insert, to delete rows, and update column values
+    - Based on first-order tuple calculus
+  - Doesn't let you delete a column if it referenced somewhere else
+  - Could do _Cascade Deletion_ where you can delete that column, and every column that references that column
+    - This is used for weak entity sets